Admittedly, this is not so much a feature as a ramble about my own expectations as a viewer.

 I watched the first episode of Natsume after seeing a random screen cap of one of the yokai in the show.
 I remember the feeling of being disappointed as the soft music played and the pastel colours filled the screen.
 Then I remember getting to the end of the first episode and immediately skipping to episode 2.
 And then binge watching the whole first season in a single afternoon.

 Add to this the fact that I kind of enjoyed the first episode of Eromanga Sensei and either my taste has completely warped recently or some of these first episodes managed to execute ideas I would normally find repellent in an interesting manner (of course that doesn’t bode well for me finishing the season).
+And in the case of Eromanga Sensei I dropped it pretty swiftly as that first episode good will didn’t last very long.

 Spring 2017 is going to be a weird season for me in terms of reviewing and I’m still not sure what my final list looks like but hopefully it will be fun discussing all of the shows with everyone.